Terms and Definitions

 A pavement surface course that consists of a high-void, asphalt plant mix that permits rapid drainage of rainwater through the course and out the shoulder.
 The mixture is characterized by a large percentage of one-sized coarse aggregate.
 This course prevents tire hydroplaning and provides a skid-resistant pavement surface.

 Stone Matrix Asphalt (SMA)

-A high-performance type of hot mix which has a gradation consisting of larger and finer particles but little or no particles in the middle of the gradation band.
-Typically contains some combination of polymer modified asphalt, fibers or mineral fillers.
+A high-performance type of asphalt mixture which has a gradation consisting of larger and finer particles but little or no particles in the middle of the gradation band.
+Typically contains some combination of polymer modified asphalt, fibers, or mineral fillers.

 Short for “Superior Performing Asphalt Pavement” – a performance-based system for selecting and specifying asphalt binders and for developing an asphalt mixture design.